Shake It Off: Live performances

-Swift premiered "Shake It Off" on television at the 2014 MTV Video Music Awards on August 24, 2014.
+Swift premiered "Shake It Off" on television at the 2014 MTV Video Music Awards on August 24, 2014, with Kiki Wong on drums.
 She performed the song at the German Radio Awards on September 4.
 As part of promotion of 1989, she performed the song on television shows including The X Factor UK on October 12, The X Factor Australia on October 20, Jimmy Kimmel Live! on October 23, and Good Morning America on October 29.
 On October 27, 2014, the day of 1989's release, she performed the song as part of a mini-concert titled the "1989 Secret Sessions", live broadcast by Yahoo! and iHeartRadio.
 She also played "Shake It Off" on music festivals including the iHeartRadio Music Festival on September 19, the We Can Survive benefit concert at the Hollywood Bowl on October 24, and the Jingle Ball Tour 2014 on December 5.
-At the after party for the 40th anniversary of Saturday Night Live, Swift performed the song in an impromptu performance with host Jimmy Fallon on backing vocals and Paul McCartney on backing vocals and bass guitar.
+At the after party for the 40th anniversary of Saturday Night Live, Swift performed the song in an impromptu performance with Jimmy Fallon on backing vocals and Paul McCartney on backing vocals and bass guitar.

-"Shake It Off" was included on the set list on three of Swift's world tours—the 1989 World Tour, where the song was the final number, the Reputation Stadium Tour, where Swift performed the song with Camila Cabello and Charli XCX as supporting acts, and the Eras Tour (2023).
 On April 23, 2019, she performed an acoustic version of the song at the Time 100 Gala, where she was honored as one of the "100 most influential" people of the year.
 She again performed the song on the finale of the eighth season of The Voice France on May 25, on the Wango Tango festival on June 1, at the City of Lover one-off concert in Paris on September 9, and at the We Can Survive charity concert in Los Angeles on October 19, 2019.
 At the 2019 American Music Awards, where she was honored as the Artist of the Decade, Swift performed "Shake It Off" as part of a medley of her hits.
 Halsey and Cabello joined Swift onstage during the song.
 She again performed the song at Capital FM's Jingle Bell Ball 2019 in London and at iHeartRadio Z100's Jingle Ball in New York City.
+On June 24, 2025, Swift did a surprise, impromptu performance of "Shake It Off" during a Tight End University concert in Nashville, where she played guitar and was accompanied by a band.

+"Shake It Off" was included on the set lists on three of Swift's world tours—the 1989 World Tour (2015), where the song was the final number, the Reputation Stadium Tour (2018), where she performed the song with Camila Cabello and Charli XCX as supporting acts, and the Eras Tour (2023–2024).